Reactive Attachment Disorder (RAD) Treatment Center for Teens near Dallas, Texas

 Individual Psychotherapy

-Individual psychotherapy provides a one-on-one space at a therapy clinic or other settings where teenagers can explore their emotions and attachment issues.
+Individual psychotherapy provides a one-on-one space at a therapy clinic or other setting where teenagers can explore their emotions and attachment issues.
 Through personalized sessions, teens work with a therapist to build trust, improve emotional regulation, and address the impact of early relational trauma.
-This focused approach develops healthier relationships and coping strategies over time.
+This focused approach develops healthier relationships and coping skills over time.

 Dialectical Behavior Therapy (DBT)